What to expect from our ID release programme

 Providing donor-conceived individuals with identifying information about their donor is just one part of our actions to provide support for individuals seeking more information about their background while respecting the rights of the donor.

-Initial support session
+Optional support session

 Some people don't know at this point whether they want to find out who their donor is.
 Perhaps they have other questions or they just want to explore their options.
 We have trained professionals on staff to explain the identity release process and help the donor-conceived person process their thoughts on the topic, so they can decide what's right for them.